 8.)
 Subtracting Zero: Collect 3 groups of 3-7 objects such as books, spoons, or towels.
 With one group at a time, have your child count the objects and then take away 0 objects.
 Ask the child to tell you how many objects are left.
 Using the same groups, have your child subtract the same number of objects in the groups.
 For example, if you have a group of 5 books, ask your child to subtract 5 books and ask your child to name the number of objects left.

 9.)
 Draw a pond picture.
 Now draw 5 little ducks and cut them out.
 Tell stories about the ducks by adding them together or taking them away.
 Put them on the pond picture as you talk about them.
 (5 Little Ducks is a great rhyme/song to start with for this activity)

 10.)
 Using familiar objects, such as a set of two dolls and a set of three dolls.
-Have child identify the number of dolls in each set.
+Have the child identify the number of dolls in each set.
 Put the sets together and have the child determine the total number.
-Repeat with other numbers of familiar objects, such as toy cars, books, blocks and paper plates.
-You can have the child or you write the number sentence, so they can see it.
+Repeat with other numbers of familiar objects, such as toy cars, books, blocks, and paper plates.
+You can have the child, or you write the number sentence so that they can see it.

 12.)
 Using paper, write addition and subtraction sentences or have the child to it and write the answer on the chalkboard.
 Use pictures as well as the numbers to help the child see it using both ways.

 13.)
 Us a calculator.
 Give your child a number sentence and see how fast it takes him to figure it out.